Ottawa crackdown: police arrest dozens after 3-week protest

 Caption

-A man is arrested by police as protesters and supporters gather as a protest against COVID-19 measures that has grown into a broader anti-government protest continues to occupy downtown Ottawa, Ontario, on Thursday, Feb.
-17, 2022.
+A man weeps as authorities move to end a protest against COVID-19 measures that has grown into a broader anti-government protest and occupation, in Ottawa, Ontario, Friday, Feb.
+18, 2022.
 (Cole Burston/The Canadian Press via AP)

 Credit: Cole Burston